 Step 1: Infuse the cream

-Take fresh, clean lilac blooms and submerge them in the heavy cream or whipping cream in a jar or container.
-Pop the cream into the refrigerator for 24 hours.
+Take fresh, clean lilac blooms and submerge them in the cream in a jar.
+Pop it into the refrigerator for 24 hours.

 Step 2: Prepare the mixing tools